kris71990/travel-forum/README.md

 Forum content is managed by the administrator, who can delegate moderator powers to specific users.
 Moderators can sticky important threads, delete spam comments, or lock threads that have become unruly.

+## Project Demo
+Project code has not been pushed to github.
+Check out DEMO.md for a demo.

 ## Technical Functionality

 For further technical information on the application, check out the frontend and server READMEs.